telerik/kendo-intl/docs/num-formatting/index.md

         formatNumber(1234.5678, "n5"); // 1,234.56780

 * **The `"c"` specifier**&mdash;Formats the number as a currency based on the locale.
-The specified locale latest currency symbol is used for the formatting.
-Precision is specified by adding a number after `"c"`.
-By default, the number is formatted and rounded to two decimal digits, or the number of digits in the CLDR `currencyData` fractions data if the currency is available.
+The latest currency symbol of the specified locale is used for the formatting.
+To specify precision, add a number after `"c"`.
+By default, the number is formatted and rounded to two decimal digits, or to the number of digits in the `currencyData` fractions data of the CLDR if the currency is available.

   > The locale numbers `currencies` data and the supplemental `currencyData` must be loaded for the currency formatting to work.